Family Sculpting: Psychodrama For Family Therapy

 Family sculpting is sometimes the quickest way to address the heart of family dysfunction.
 When you see how the sculptor has placed you and others, you can immediately identify how they feel.
 Or, if you are the sculptor, you can express your feelings about the family structure in a very short time.
-Family sculpting offers a shortcut to uncovering truths about your family.
+Family sculpting offers an easy insight into uncovering truths about your family.

 Some people become very emotional during talk therapy.
 However, many others simply say the words that make them look better or seem the sanest.
 Family sculpting brings up feelings family members may not have even realized were inside them.
 They not only experience their feelings, but they have a chance to express them in the family group.

 Uncovers Hidden Problems

 Family sculpting is a good way to discover problems that none or few of the family members are aware of.
 As the sculptor is arranging the family members, everyone may notice that he or she unusually placed someone.
 The sculptor may not even have a reason for why they did it that way.
 As the therapist helps the family get to the bottom of this sculpture and work through the problem as revealed, the family becomes more self-aware.
 They have new information that may help them become healthier and stronger.

 Getting expert advice from a qualified professional is great.
 Sometimes, it may be difficult to just take someone's word for what's wrong in your family.
 Family sculpting offers this advantage, which is especially helpful in allowing the skeptical or fearful person to see for themselves what's wrong.